MiniProfiler Ruby Edition

 The miniprofiler is a great tool for testing ror changes to see what speeds up pages.
 Thank you for building and sharing the miniprofiler.

-Daniel_Doezema over 11 years ago
+Daniel_Doezema about 12 years ago

 Daniel_Doezema